SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 In many physical situations of interest, a propagation axis can be defined (e.g. referred to a laser pulse, a relativistic particle beam, ...).
 In :program:`Smilei` this axis is the `x` axis.

-For a scalar field, e.g. a  density, perfect cylindrical symmetry referred to this propagation axis is defined as the invariance along the azimuthal angle :math:`\theta`, defined as in the following figure.
+For a scalar field, e.g. a  density, perfect cylindrical symmetry around this propagation axis is defined as the invariance along the azimuthal angle :math:`\theta`, defined as in the following figure.

 .. figure:: _static/Coordinate_Reference_AMcylindrical.png